One More Chance (The Grace song): Music video

 The music video for their single "One More Chance" was released through SMTown Official YouTube page on July 8, 2011.
 It depicted scenes of Dana and Sunday walking through an airport, giving an interview while dressed in formal gowns, then dancing in front of a car.

 Composition

-"나 좀 봐줘 (One More Chance)" is an dance-pop and electro-pop song combining with grungy synths, catchy beats, and quirky bells and whistles.
+"나 좀 봐줘 (One More Chance)" is a dance-pop and electro-pop song combining grungy synths, catchy beats, and quirky bells and whistles.

 "One More Chance" is the work of composer Kenzie, who also written, composed and arranged the song "One More Time, OK?" from their 2007 first album One More Time, OK?.